2277/InteractiveProtect/README.md

+> This project is no longer maintained.
+As of release 19.0, CoreProtect features interactive chat components and InteractiveProtect is no longer necessary.
+However, may be used alongside legacy/unsupported versions (<19.0).
+Check out: https://www.spigotmc.org/resources/coreprotect.8631/ for more information.
+Thank you, Intelli.

 # InteractiveProtect

 ![me clicking things to make a convincing gif](convincing_demo.gif)

-we out here in 2020 and coreprotect doesn't have fancy interactive chat messages.
+~~we out here in 2020 and coreprotect doesn't have fancy interactive chat messages.~~

 oh yeah, you'll need this: [this](https://github.com/lucko/helper) and [that](https://www.spigotmc.org/resources/protocollib.1997/).